magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 I have a Dhamma friend in central Thailand.
 In the old days we practised together, but we went our separate ways long ago.
 Recently I saw him.
-He practises the reciting the and giving discourses on it.
+He practises the foundations of mindfulness, reciting the *sutta* and giving discourses on it.
 But he hadn’t resolved his doubts yet.
 He prostrated to me and said, ‘Oh, Ajahn, I’m so happy to see you!’
 I asked him why.
 He told me he had gone to some shrine where people go for divinations.
 He held the Buddha statue and said, ‘If I have already attained the state of purity, may I be able to raise up this statue.
 If I have not yet attained the state of purity, may I not be able to raise it up.’
 And then he was able to raise it up, which made him very delighted.
 Just this little act, which has no real basis in anything, meant so much to him and made him think he was pure.
 So he had it engraved on a stone to say, ‘I raised up the Buddha statue and have thus attained the state of purity.’

 Practitioners of the Dhamma shouldn’t be like that.
 He didn’t see himself at all.
 He was only looking outside and seeing external objects